Parviz Tanavoli: Politics and art

-In 2005, he created a small piece of sculpture called Heech in a Cage to protest the conditions of the American-held prisoners at Guantanamo Bay detainment camp and in 2006 began work on his piece to honour the victims of the Israeli-Lebanon war.
+In 2005, he created a small piece of sculpture called Heech in a Cage to protest the conditions of the American-held prisoners at Guantanamo Bay detainment camp and in 2006, began work on his piece to honor the victims of the Israeli-Lebanon war.

 A day before Tanavoli was due to speak at the British Museum in 2016, authorities in Iran confiscated his passport, preventing him from leaving the country, accusing him of "disturbing the public peace".
 Tanavoli explained that "I have not done anything wrong.
-I spent the whole day at the passport office but no one told me anything, nor did anyone at the airport.
+I spent the whole day at the passport office, but no one told me anything, nor did anyone at the airport.
 I'm not a political person, I'm merely an artist."

-Honors and legacy
+Honours and legacy

-In 2015, the biographical documentary film was released, Parviz Tanavoli: Poetry in Bronze, directed by Terrence Turner and produced by Timothy Turner and Tandis Tanavoli.
+In 2015, the biographical documentary film, Parviz Tanavoli: Poetry in Bronze, was released.
+It was directed by Terrence Turner and produced by Timothy Turner and Tandis Tanavoli.

-In October 2020, the former Mina Street in the Niavaran neighborhood was renamed Parviz Tanavoli by the municipality of Tehran.
+In October 2020, the former Mina Street in the Niavaran neighbourhood was renamed Parviz Tanavoli by the municipality of Tehran.